dlu-ch/dlb/doc/ex_context.rst

       b. an inner context of the :term:`active context`, otherwise.

-   When a root context is entered, the working directory of the Python process must be a :term:`working tree`'s root, which contains a directory :file:`.dlbroot`, that is not a symbolic link.
+   When a root context is entered, the working directory of the Python process must be a :term:`working tree`'s root whose absolute path does not contain unresolved symbolic link.

    When a context (root or not) is entered, the path of the :term:`working tree`'s root must be representable as as ``path_cls``.
 This allows you to impose :ref:`restrictions <restricting_paths>` on the accepted paths.